“By working with local people who understand local problems, the best conservation measures can be accomplished.”

 How We Are Governed

 Since Conservation Districts are a subdivision of the State, their governance is prescribed within Title 11, Chapter 16 of Wyoming's Statutes.
-The district's Board of Supervisors is composed of 5, elected by non-partisan ballot.
-Supervisors, by law, representing both urban and rural constituencies.
+The District's Board of Supervisors is composed of 5, elected by non-partisan ballot.
+Supervisors, by law, represent both urban and rural constituencies.
+Supervisors serve staggered four year terms with a purpose to decide on Conservation District policy and monitor implementation.
+Supervisors also participate in committees, District associations, and groups in which they represent the District.

 When We Meet